Dwahgon/scafl/README.md

 ### Installing on your system

-To install ScafL on your system, you need to ensure that GTK and PyGObject is installed on your system.
-Check your Linux distribution on how to install both of these dependencies.
+To install ScafL on your system, you need to ensure that [GTK and PyGObject is installed on your system](https://pygobject.readthedocs.io/en/latest/getting_started.html).
 Then run the following command on your terminal:

 ```sh